 Functional Skills: Literacy, Numeracy & ICT

 Numeracy is essential for everyone as it helps individuals develop reasoning and logical thinking skills in their everyday activities.
-We need numeracy to make sense of numbers, solve problems, tell time, identify patterns and shapes and show trends.
-For example, in the culinary industry, students can be encouraged to calculate weights and costs of ingredients, measure amounts of various ingredients, estimate calories, cooking times and temperatures.
-These are essential skills that students in the culinary industry will be practicing and hence these are naturally embedded in the lesson plans.
-Teachers who may struggle with numeracy may get students to translate numerical data into graphs and tables, or perhaps they could get students to calculate percentages or number of lessons and assessments remaining?
+We need numeracy to make sense of numbers, solve problems, tell time, identify patterns and show trends.
+For example, cookery students need to calculate weights, costs of ingredients, measure ingredients, cooking times and temperatures.
+These are essential skills that students in the culinary industry so must be embedded in the lesson plans.

 Information & Communications Technology (ICT)

-ICT or information and communications technology is an ever-emerging field of science that every person should be familiar with and have at least some basic knowledge of how to use it to enhance productivity.
+ICT is an ever-emerging field of science that every person should be familiar with and how to use it to enhance productivity.
 ICT provides students with an understanding of the emerging technologies and what is happening in the modern world.
-For example, in the plumbing industry, students are required to procure materials and reach out to suppliers over the internet, use word-processed or digital invoices, use spreadsheets to record product specifications and prices and/or take digital photos before, during and after the job.
-If teachers feel ICT skills do not naturally play into their specific subject area, they could encourage students to make presentations, access the internet and research new topics, look for pictures and communicate through email.
-This will encourage them to develop basic ICT skills that will not only help them in their daily life but will also enhance their employability.
+For example, in the plumbing industry, students are required to procure materials and reach out to suppliers over the internet.
+They use digital invoices, spreadsheets to record product specifications and prices and take digital photos before, during and after the job.

 Literacy, numeracy and ICT skills are crucial because they are used in many aspects of our lives.
 Workplace numeracy, literacy, ICT and employability skills are often used in conjunction with one another.
 These required skills often overlap and are necessary for any task and any industry.